Julius Caesar

-After assuming control of government and pardoning many of his enemies, Caesar set upon a vigorous reform and building programme.
+After assuming control of government and pardoning many of his enemies, Caesar carried out various reforms and public works.
 He created the Julian calendar to replace the republican lunisolar calendar, reduced the size of the grain dole, settled his veterans in new overseas colonies, greatly increased the size of the Senate, and extended citizenship to communities in Spain and what is now northern Italy.
-In early 44 BC, he was proclaimed "dictator for life" (dictator perpetuo).
-Fearful of his power, domination of the state, and the possibility that he might make himself king, a group of senators led by Brutus and Cassius assassinated Caesar on the Ides of March (15 March) 44 BC.
+In early 44 BC, he was proclaimed "dictator in perpetuity".
+Fearful of his power, his domination of the state, and the possibility that he might make himself king, a group of senators led by Brutus and Cassius assassinated Caesar on the Ides of March (15 March) 44 BC.
 A new series of civil wars broke out and the constitutional government of the Republic was never fully restored.
 Caesar's great-nephew and adoptive heir Octavian, later known as Augustus, rose to sole power after defeating his opponents thirteen years later.
-Octavian then set about solidifying his power, transforming the Republic into the Roman Empire.
+Octavian then set about consolidating his power, transforming the Republic into the Roman Empire as its first emperor.

-Caesar was an accomplished author and historian; much of his life is known from his own accounts of his military campaigns.
+Caesar was an accomplished author and commentator; much of his life is known through his own accounts of his military campaigns.
 Other contemporary sources include the letters and speeches of Cicero and the historical writings of Sallust.
 Later biographies of Caesar by Suetonius and Plutarch are also important sources.
 Caesar is considered by many historians to be one of the greatest military commanders in history.
-His cognomen was subsequently adopted as a synonym for "emperor"; the title "Caesar" was used throughout the Roman Empire, and gave rise to modern descendants such as Kaiser and Tsar.
+His cognomen subsequently became a synonym for emperor; the title Caesar was used throughout the Roman Empire, and gave rise to modern derivatives such as Kaiser and Tsar.
 He has frequently appeared in literary and artistic works.